The Bloody Gettysburg Battlefield, the perfect example of the uselessness of war, ended as much in America as it began.

 Lee, defeated, remained ferocious, master of America’s most formidable killing machine, but he never mounted another offensive campaign.
 Ulysses S. Grant took over the Union Army, and the two men rammed their forces against each other until one wore out.

-That was romantically fictionalized in Gone With The Wind.
+A story romantically fictionalized in Gone With The Wind.

 Only fools thought the United States was one nation again or anything more than a legal association.
 One hundred and fifty years later, scars all over the present day South burn barely below the surface.